Chrissy Teigen and John Legend grieve their miscarriage

-Chrissy Teigen said she and John Legend are in “deep pain” following her miscarriage, which she announced on social media early Thursday.
+LOS ANGELES (AP) — Chrissy Teigen said she and John Legend are in “deep pain” following her miscarriage, which she announced in a heart wrenching social media post.

 Teigen wrote that they were “driving home from the hospital with no baby.
 This is unreal.”

 “We are shocked and in the kind of deep pain you only hear about, the kind of pain we’ve never felt before.
 We were never able to stop the bleeding and give our baby the fluids he needed, despite bags and bags of blood transfusions.
-It just wasn’t enough,” she wrote, alongside a picture of herself in tears on a hospital bed.
+It just wasn’t enough,” she wrote in a post late Wednesday, alongside a picture of herself in tears on a hospital bed.
 Another image showed her and Legend grieving together over a bundle cradled in her arms.

 Revealing they had chosen the name Jack, the model and the musician wrote of their love for their lost son, who would have been their third child.